sodalime0509/instafel/website/public/wiki/flags-and-backups.md

 1. **Open Instafel App:** Launch Instafel on your device.
 2. **Go to Your Profile:** Tap your profile icon at the bottom right.
 3. **Open the Side Navigation Drawer:** **Press and hold** the hamburger (☰) icon in the top-right corner to open the Instafel menu.
-4. **Access Instafel Features:** The hidden developer options and advanced menus will appear, giving you access to flags, backups, updater controls, and more.
+4. **Access Instafel Features:** The Instafel Menu will appear, giving you access to flags, backups, updater controls, and more.

 ---

-### 🔍 Key Sections Inside the Instafel Menu
+### 🔍 Key Features on Instafel Menu

 - **Flag Library:**
-  Browse a curated database of known feature flags discovered by the community, with descriptions and stability notes.
+  Explore a hand-picked database of known feature flags found by the community, with descriptions and notes on how stable they are.

 - **Backup Library:**
   Import or export JSON files containing saved flag configurations.
 Quickly switch between setups or share your configurations.